olPoot-EN/online-tuning-exercise-proof-of-concept/PRD.md

-# Reactive Capability Exercise - Product Requirements Document
+# Voltage Tuning Exercise - Product Requirements Document

 ## Executive Summary

-This document outlines the requirements for migrating the existing Python/tkinter-based Reactive Capability Exercise simulation to a browser-based solution using Pyodide.
+This document outlines the requirements for migrating the existing Python/tkinter-based Voltage Tuning Exercise simulation to a browser-based solution using Pyodide.
 The primary goal is to eliminate installation dependencies and IT restrictions that prevent effective distribution to power industry training participants.

 **Project Scope**: Two-phase approach with immediate focus on local HTML file distribution, designed with future server-hosted deployment in mind.